Capture Flow UI Guide

 Fetching Configuration (Optional Optimization)

 To potentially reduce latency when starting a capture or search, you can optionally pre-fetch SDK configuration.
-This is not mandatory, as the SDK will fetch it implicitly if needed, but doing so earlier (e.g., in viewDidAppear
+This is not mandatory, as the SDK will fetch it implicitly if needed, but doing so earlier (e.g., in viewDidAppear) can provide a slight performance benefit.

 // Swift